foundriesio/docs/source/tutorials/getting-started-with-docker/extra-commands.rst

  - ``shellhttpd`` - container name.
  - ``sh`` - shell command.

-docker rm
-"""""""""
+Docker Remove
+"""""""""""""

-To remove the container, run the command below:
+To stop and then remove the container, run the commands:

 .. prompt:: bash host:~$, auto

     host:~$ docker stop shellhttpd
     host:~$ docker rm shellhttpd

-During development, it is very common to change the Docker image and test it again, so let’s give it a try:
+During development, it is common to make and test changes to the Docker image.
+Let us give this a try.
 In the file ``httpd.sh``, we specify the MSG variable with ``${MSG-OK}``.
-This means if MSG is not specified, set it with the default value ``OK``.
+This means if ``MSG`` is not otherwise specified, it is set with the default value "OK".

-Let’s change the ``OK`` to ``FoundriesFactory``, then rebuild and run:
+Using the text editor of your choice, change ``OK`` to ``FoundriesFactory``, then rebuild and run:

 .. prompt:: bash host:~$, auto